Learning how to paddle board can be a daunting task. Standing up on a board over water? Yeah, we understand why it scares some people off.

 Used when you need to turn your SUP to the right, the reverse sweep stroke is even easier to master than the forward sweep stroke.

-- First, put your paddle in the water near the tail of your SUP, and pull toward the nose.
+- First, put your right hand paddle in the water near the tail of your SUP, and pull toward the nose.

 - While doing so, shift your torso to the right.